Today I’d like to talk about how overwork impacts your productivity and how to flip the switch so you can enjoy high productivity and balance.

 At the individual level, overwork often leads to excessive stress.
 When someone becomes stressed, their behaviour changes.

 They are prone to become emotionally imbalanced and reactive towards other people and situations.
-They feel negative emotions more often, such as irrationality, frustration, irritation, resentfulness.
-They more likely take things personally, and more likely catastrophise or amplify problems.
+They feel negative emotions more often, such as irrationality, frustration, irritation, and resentfulness.
+They are more likely to take things personally, and more likely to catastrophise or amplify problems.